nikitaprasad06/Blog-UI/README.md

 This project gives as idea of how repository needs to be structured for a better readabiity and some of the code practices one should follow while designing a product.

-Following are the key points covered I wanted to present as part of this project,
+Following are the key points I wanted to present as part of this project,

 FUNCTION BASED COMPONENTS -
 Prefer function based components when choosing between class vs function based components, as it would be clean, maintainable and lot easier to write up the unit testing code.